Project 2: The Crash - Crash Report Analysis

 11. Self-Assessment Checklist

-- I can interpret a stop reason like
+- I can load a core file and read the stop reason.

-SIGSEGV. - I can identify the faulting instruction in LLDB.
+- I can identify the faulting instruction and address.

-- I can summarize the crash cause in one paragraph.
+- I can explain the root cause in one sentence.

 12. Submission / Completion Criteria